This post contains affiliate links please see bottom of page for disclosure

 Sometimes when women are nauseous they say liquids make it worse, but it is very important to stay hydrated.
 Some liquids that may be more palatable and settle your stomach are water with lemon in it, 100% grape juice, grapefruit juice, or orange juice.
 You can freeze the juice with Popsicle sticks and suck on them if you like.
 Avoid coffee, soda, and other caffeinated or sugar-laden drinks.
 It is important to keep sipping liquid all day long.
 Some women say cold drinks make them throw up, so drinking room temperature or warm liquid may help.
 Also some women swear by drinking out of a straw to lessen nausea.

 Magnesium is an essential mineral which one of its jobs is to help balance cortisol levels.
 Excess cortisol causes blood sugar levels to spike and crash resulting in fatigue and nausea.
-A good whole food vitamin can help increase magnesium levels.
-I recommend Standard Process Magnesium Lactate.
+My favorite magnesium is called Remag Liquid Magnesium and is ionic magnesium so your body can use it more easily.
 One of the best ways to absorb magnesium is by using magnesium oil.
 This is really not oil but the salt magnesium dissolved in water.
 You can buy magnesium oil or for much cheaper you can buy magnesium salt and make it yourself.
 Just dissolve equal amounts salt into water and boil.
 I use magnesium chloride flakes like these: Magnesium Chloride Flakes.
 I encourage, you if you have suffered from nausea in the past or want to prevent it in the future, get some magnesium oil and spray some on your skin every day.

 Recommendations for Nausea in Pregnancy